ed-syspertec/Virtel/docs/manuals/virtel/V499/Virtel499_Administration_Guide/Administration_Guide.rst

 |image53|
 *Explicit Logical Pool.
 (See TLG7POOL member in yourqual.VIRTnnn.DOCUMENT.SAMPLIB.SOURCES)*

-The explicit logical pool shown above is built by gathering multiple definition subgroups that reference all the \*LG7POOL pool name.
-Each of these subgroups (three of which are embodied in the groupings of green, purple and yellow) consists of a set 4 definitions.
-Three defintions for 3270 relay, all pointing to a printer relay common to the subgroup.
+The explicit logical pool shown above is built by gathering multiple definition subgroups that all reference the \*LG7POOL pool name.
+Each of these subgroups (three of which are highlighted above in green, purple and yellow) consists of a set of 4 definitions.
+Three definitions are for 3270 relay, all pointing to a printer relay common to the subgroup.

 .. note::
-    **Note** that the \*LG7POOL also contain a *repeated logical pool* of 80 entries mark with the Turquoise arrow.
+    **Note** that the \*LG7POOL also contains a *repeated logical pool* of 80 entries marked with the Turquoise arrow.

 Repeated logical pool
 """""""""""""""""""""